-The Mead Crafters Competition is open to all active meaderies and breweries operating within the United States that commercially produce meads in the following categories: bracket/braggot, cyser, dessert mead, other fruit/vegetable melomel, metheglin, pyment, session mead, specialty (open category), traditional, varietal.
+The Mead Crafters Competition is open to all active meaderies and breweries operating within the United States that commercially produce meads in the following categories: bracket/braggot, cyser, dessert mead, other fruit/vegetable melomel, metheglin, pyment, session mead, specialty (open category), traditional and varietal.
 Multiple entries per category will be accepted, but each mead may only be submitted once.
 Meaderies will be limited to 3 entries.

 Registration for the competition is free.
 Each meadery and/or brewery may submit multiple entries per category into the competition as long as the styles are within our guidelines.
 The 2024 Mead Crafters Competition will be limited to 300 entries.
 All applicants must complete the online registration form to be considered registered for the competition.